guillermo-carrasco/PyConSweden2015/README.md

   by the time of the presentation)

 * Clinical use cases:
-  - Briefly about motivation from real world use of genomics in the clinic
+  - Motivation from real world use of genomics in the clinic
   - Delivering data to clinicians (a.k.a. non-bioinformaticians) => [Scout][scout]